ConradSelig/CSUtils/README.md

     * Option 2: Instantiate the class to a variable with an expression, then call your_var.case(case_value).
 * Switch.case(value) returns a boolean.
 * Switch.case() return True (default case)
-* Expressions passed to Switch formatted as conditionals are evaluated to booleans.<br>
+* Given a conditional statement, Switch evaluates it to a boolean.<br>

 Ready to use examples:
 > from CSUtils import Switch <br>